makary-s/obsidian-metafolders/README.md

 ## Features

 -   **Linking:** Any note in the navigator can be made a parent or removed from the parents of the active note by pressing a link button.

 -   **Root note pinning:** The root note can be pinned or changed with the active file.
 This can be adjusted by pressing the "pin" button.

     -   Any child tab can be made the root by double-clicking on it (relevant in pinned mode).

 -   **Root file history:** The plugin panel has its own history of root files, which can be navigated using the "back" and "forward" buttons.

     -   The previous root note is marked with a special clock icon to visually see where you came from.
     -   The "home" button returns to the home file (see settings).

 -   **Opening notes:** A note in the navigator can be opened differently:

     -   Click - opens in the active tab.
     -   Click + Ctrl - opens in a new tab.
     -   Click + Ctrl + Alt - opens in a new section.

+-   **Title source** - You can specify where the text for the note title will come from (filename, heading, special prop).
+See settings section.

 -   **Additional features:**

+    -   Sorting items in a tree by name or dates.
     -   The plugin state is saved between reloads.
     -   Tree expansion within the session is preserved even when changing the root file.
     -   When you hover over a note, it is highlighted throughout the tree, wherever it appears (as it could occur multiple times).

 ## Settings

 -   **Parent property name** - You can specify any name for the property that indicates the parents.
 By default, it is "up".

 -   **Title source** - You can specify where the text for the file title will come from.
 Options include:

-    -   File name (default)
+    -   File name
     -   A property from the front-matter
     -   The first h1 heading (enter `{{h1}}`)